Despite its devastating consequences, the French Revolution (1789-1799) was a major event in the spread of democratic ideals.

 Italian scholars’ contributions to politics and economics include critical theoretical work on tax analysis, state authority, and public spending.

-Kleptocracies are those governments that enact policies which take resources from citizens simply for government gain or gain of select individuals and parties.
+Kleptocracies are those governments that enact policies which take resources from citizens simply for government gain or gain of select interests.

-The Law Merchant was the common law of merchants in the 11th and 12th century, a good example of laws not imposed by the state.
+The Law Merchant was the common law of merchants in the 11th and 12th century, an example of law not imposed by a state.

 Left libertarians, while supporters of some personal freedoms, are often proponents of a socialist or communal view on natural resources and property.

-The Levellers was a loosely organized group of radicals who fought both the rule of the English monarchy and Cromwell’s commonwealth during the English Civil War.
+The Levellers was a group of radicals who fought both the rule of the English monarchy and Cromwell’s commonwealth during the English Civil War.